CS212-S15/projects/specifications/project2.md

  2. Implement methods `calculateTFIDF` in both `InvertedIndex` and `DocumentLocationMap`.
  3. Implement a custom data structure to maintain the score results for a word.
 My `InvertedIndex` `calculatedTFIDF` method returns a `DocumentResultList`, which is a query and a sorted list of `DocumentResult` objects.
 Each `DocumentResult` contains a document (String) and a score.
  4. Implement a separate class to read in the queries from the file and execute them on the `InvertedIndex`.
+ 5. Keep in mind that once you have inserted a Comparable object into a `TreeSet` you *should not* change the value(s) that compareTo uses for sorting.
+The `TreeSet` will **not** be re-sorted.
+ 6. To avoid an off-by-one error, an empty document (with no words in it) *should not* be considered a document in the corpus for the purpose of calculating the TF-IDF score.

 ##Submission##
 Additional test cases will be provided for Project 2 and you must pass all of the original Project 1 test cases along with the Project 2 test cases in order to qualify for code review.